-Approved Funds - this title tends to be interpreted by investors to mean something it does not!
-The "approved" status is simply an HMRC clearance that allows the investor to claim income tax relief at the date of investment into the Fund.
-In other words, an Approved Fund offers a clear determination of the tax year for which income tax relief can be obtained.
 All EIS shares within the Fund are treated as if they had been issued on the Fund close date (provided at least 90% of the money is invested within 12 months).
-For EIS deferral relief and all other tax purposes, investing through an Approved Fund has no effect and the subscription for qualifying shares will still occur at the time it is actually made in the qualifying company via the Fund.
+For EIS deferral relief and all other tax purposes, investing through an Approved Fund has no effect and the subscription for qualifying shares will still occur at the time it is actually made in each qualifying company via the Fund.